SEARCH

 Protection

-Allow everything to cure (dry thoroughly), then protect with polyurethane or other protective product that is bird safe.
-Many thin layers, with adequate drying time between each layer, works best.
+Allow everything to cure (dry thoroughly), then protect with polyurethane or other protective product that is bird safe (if you’re going to try to deter birds with them).

 Garden Art Projects & Ideas book cover